Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Dataset and Evaluation Metrics

 \section{Dataset and Evaluation Metrics}

-Our evaluation builds on WILD~\citep{bongini2025wild}, a 20k-image benchmark comprising high-quality samples from a closed set of text-to-image generators and an open set of additional state-of-the-art models, with no prompt or model overlap.
+Our evaluation is conducted on two datasets.
+The primary benchmark is WILD~\citep{bongini2025wild}, a 20k-image benchmark comprising high-quality samples from a closed set of text-to-image generators and an open set of additional state-of-the-art models, with no prompt or model overlap.
 WILD is selected for its realistic, artifact-free images, preventing attribution bias rooted in visible flaws.
-The dataset also includes post-processed variants introducing realistic degradations.
+The dataset is organized into three subsets: a closed set of known generators used for training and testing, a post-processed version of the closed set introducing realistic degradations, and an open set of unseen generators used exclusively for testing.
+In addition, we introduce a separate Partial Manipulation Dataset, described at the end of this section, designed to evaluate Proto-LeakNet under a more challenging scenario involving localized image editing.